memgraph/docs/cloud/payment.md

 ## Redeem coupon code

-If you get a coupon code, you can add it by:
+To redeem a coupon code you first need to [add a payment method](#add-a-payment-method), then:

 1. Go to **Account** and expand the **Add Coupon Code** section
-2. Enter the coupon code s and **Redeem code**
+2. Enter the coupon code and **Redeem code**

 Each code has an expiration date.
-If do not create a project or snapshot within that period, the code will expire.
+If you do not create a project or snapshot within that period, the code will expire.

 Once you redeem a code, it will be applied to your next invoice, regardless of